 The apostle Paul challenges Christians to put off their old selves.
 In his letter to the Colossians, Paul points out that the believers used to clothe themselves in earthly things.
 He tells them,

 “Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry”

 These are the things we must put off.
 Paul goes on, urging them to rid themselves of anger, rage, malice, slander and filthy language (Colossians 3:8, NIV).
 Two thousand years later, these are the same patterns we find ourselves in.

-It’s challenging to put off not just our actions, but also the deeper thoughts and beliefs that give rise to these sinful acts and habits.
-Some things must end.
+It’s challenging to put off not just our actions but also the deeper thoughts and beliefs that give rise to these sinful acts and habits.
+But these things must end.

 Many of us can remember being called a cutting nickname.
 I remember being teased for my last name growing up, yet I knew that many generations of Osbaldistons had lived in New Zealand.
 Sometimes, childhood nicknames take root in our souls and echo in our behavior, thoughts and beliefs as adults.

 We as believers have new and true names to which we can cling, such as chosen, holy, dearly loved and many others.
 These are among the first things we need to ‘put on’ in our new identity in Christ, who is our life.

 “To mature is to grow up from the names that others have given us and hold on to those that are given us in community, to let go of those that are weak and false, and hold on to the names that are strong and true,” said Mark Strom, who was principal of Pathways College in Auckland, New Zealand.
 His words have stuck with me.